Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: wave functions

 For the state with $S=2$, its spin wave function reads

 The total isospin of the state is only determined by the antidiquark $[\bar{u}\bar{d}]_{i_b}$ because of the zero isospin of the diquark $[cs]_{i_a}$.
-Like the spin of the diquark or antidiquark, the antidiquark $[\bar{u}\bar{d}]_{i_b}$ can be isospin singlet and triplet.
+Like the spin of the diquark or antidiquark, the antidiquark $[\bar{u}\bar{d}]_{i_b}$ can be an isospin singlet and triplet.
 The isospin wave function reads

 The diquark and antidiquark are a spatially extended compound with various color-flavor-spin-space configurations~\cite{diquark}.
 The substructure of the diquarks may affect the structure of the multiquark states.
-Taking all degrees of freedom of identical quarks $\bar{u}$ and $\bar{d}$ into account, the Pauli principle must be satisfied by imposing some restrictions on the antidiquark $[\bar{u}\bar{d}]$. $i_b+s_b=even$ if the antidiquark is in color $\mathbf{3}_c$ while $i_b+s_b=odd$ if the antidiquark is in color $\bar{\mathbf{6}}_c$.
+Taking all degrees of freedom of identical quarks $\bar{u}$ and $\bar{d}$ into account, the Pauli principle imposes some restrictions on the antidiquark $[\bar{u}\bar{d}]$. $i_b+s_b=\rm even$ if the antidiquark is in $\mathbf{3}_c$ while $i_b+s_b=\rm odd$ if the antidiquark is in $\bar{\mathbf{6}}_c$.

 The corresponding SU(2) groups of the isospin, and the so-called $V$-spin and $U$-spin are three subgroups of the flavor SU(3) group.
-The $U$-spin of the antiquark $[\bar{s}\bar{d}]$, the $V$-spin of the diquark $[\bar{s}\bar{u}]$ and the isospin of the antidiquark $[\bar{u}\bar{d}]$ have similar symmetry in their flavor wave functions.
-Therefore, the total wave functions of the states $[cs][\bar{u}\bar{d}]$, $[cu][\bar{s}\bar{d}]$, and $[cd][\bar{s}\bar{u}]$ have have the exactly same structure if the flavor SU(3) symmetry is involved.
-In order to avoid valueless repetition, we just present the details of the wave function construction of the state $[cs][\bar{u}\bar{d}]$.
+The $U$-spin of the antidiquark $[\bar{s}\bar{d}]$, the $V$-spin of the antidiquark $[\bar{s}\bar{u}]$ and the isospin of the antidiquark $[\bar{u}\bar{d}]$ have similar symmetry in their flavor wave functions.
+Therefore, the total wave functions of the states $[cs][\bar{u}\bar{d}]$, $[cu][\bar{s}\bar{d}]$, and $[cd][\bar{s}\bar{u}]$ have exactly the same structure if the flavor SU(3) symmetry is involved.
+In order to avoid valueless repetition, we just present the details of the wave function construction for the state $[cs][\bar{u}\bar{d}]$.